Space Invaders watch – ready to invade your wallet… big time!

 All of that not enough for you?
 How about this then.
 The metal case contains fragments of the Apollo 11 space capsule.
 That’s right, a little virtual space on the face, and genuine space in the case.
 I promise I’ll stop the slide into Dr Suess right there.

-Romain Jerome Space Invaders watch blue emission watches
+Romain Jerome Space Invaders watch - Night colour

 The insertion of material into its watch cases is Romain Jerome’s thing.
 Other watches made by the company contain traces of the wreck of the Titanic (the ship, not the wreck of a movie), Moon dust, and ash from the Eyjafjallajökull volcano.
 Swiss watches with traces of the historic and the exotic.